Keyboard shortcuts

 • The LLVM version must match the one used to build your Rust toolchain

-Troubleshooting Steps
+Troubleshooting steps

-1. Check LLVM installation: Verify LLVM is installed and accessible
+1. Verify LLVM is installed and accessible

 export LD_LIBRARY_PATH=/path/to/llvm/lib:$LD_LIBRARY_PATH

-Configuring rust-analyzer for Out-of-Tree Projects
+Configuring rust-analyzer for out-of-tree projects

 When developing out-of-tree projects that use rustc_private crates, you can configure rust-analyzer to recognize these crates.

-Configuration Steps
+Configuration steps

 For VS Code, add to rust_analyzer_settings.json: